 I hope this article helps you to identify healers, who come from a place of love and integrity.
 I use the term ‘bad healer’ loosely – in the end, everyone has their talents, it’s just that we don’t always resonate with their frequency at the time.
 It’s like an oboe player trying to teach a violinist how to play.
 When you’re in a state of vulnerability, you need someone who understands your body/ instrument, not who’s guessing at what’s wrong.

 FYI, the alternative therapies I’ve studied and/ or tried include: Australian Bush Flower Essences, Acupuncture, Art Therapy, Craniosacral therapy, Chiropractic, Crystal Healing, EFT (Tapping) and Dissolution and Freedom Technique, Family Constellations, Hand Analysis, Holistic Counselling, Kinesiology, Life Coaching, Massage, Mediumship, Money Love Coaching, Past Life Regression, Reflexology, Reiki, Sound Healing, Tribe of the Tree Essences, Yoga (also pre- and post-natal yoga).
+I also have an amazing Personal Trainer in Brisbane, called Naomi Berg from Purple Skirt.
 You name it, I’ll know someone who does it in Brisbane…if you ever need a referral, check out the links above or just email me and I’ll ask around.